kimbring2/dmlab_ctf/README.md

 # Lua script
 You also need to prepare a Lua script for running map file with DmLab.
 Tutorial for that can be found at [minimal_level_tutorial](https://github.com/deepmind/lab/blob/master/docs/developers/minimal_level_tutorial.md).
 The only important thing is setting the game type as CAPTURE_THE_FLAG.

+# Training agent
+You can train the agent using [Jupyter Notebook of PPO agent](https://github.com/kimbring2/dmlab_ctf/blob/main/DMLab_PPO_TF2.ipynb) at simple CTF game of above.

 # Reference
 1. DeepMind Lab: https://github.com/deepmind/lab